What is the traditional vegetable Ukogi? Explaining its origins and delicious ways to eat it [Yonezawa City, Yamagata Prefecture]

 material

-Put the miso and sugar in a small pot, turn the heat down to low, and stir for about 5 minutes, then remove from heat.
-2. Mix the Ukogi and Step 1 on a cutting board and chop finely.
-Once mixed well, it's done.
+1. Put the miso and sugar into a small saucepan, reduce the heat to low and stir for about 5 minutes, then let cool.

 Try the Yamagata delicacy "Ukogi"

-This time, we introduced Ukogi, a food ingredient that has been popular in Yonezawa City, Yamagata Prefecture since ancient times.
-It has a characteristic bitterness and can be eaten in a variety of ways, so please try it with your favorite cooking method.
+This time we introduced "Ukogi," a foodstuff that has long been loved in Yonezawa City, Yamagata Prefecture.
+It has a slightly bitter taste and can be enjoyed in a variety of ways, so please try it in your favorite cooking method